NeilJustice/ZenUnitAndMetalMock/README.md

 ![ZenUnitAndMetalMock In Visual Studio 2019](Screenshots/ZenUnitAndMetalMockInVisualStudio2019.png)

-### 6 Linux Commands To Build And Run ZenUnit And MetalMock's Unit Tests Then Install ZenUnit.h And MetalMock.h
+### How To Build And Run ZenUnit And MetalMock's Unit Tests On Linux And Then Install ZenUnit.h And MetalMock.h

 ```bash
 git clone https://github.com/NeilJustice/ZenUnitAndMetalMock